Das Kapital: Part II: The Transformation of Money into Capital

 The floor of the New York Stock Exchange in 1908.
 The circulation M-C-M' (buying in order to sell dearer) is the general formula for capital, a process central to financial markets.

 Marx then examines how money is transformed into capital.
 The simple circulation of commodities is C-M-C (selling in order to buy another commodity of equivalent value).
 Capital, however, circulates as M-C-M' (buying in order to sell dearer), where M' is M + ΔM, the increment ΔM being "surplus value".
 Capital is thus defined not as a thing (like money or machines) but as a process: "value in motion", specifically "self-valorising value" which becomes an "automatic subject".
 The capitalist, as the "conscious bearer" of this movement, is driven by the "unceasing movement of profit-making".

 Marx argues that surplus value cannot arise from the sphere of circulation if equivalents are exchanged (M-C and C-M both adhering to value equivalence).
 While individual capitalists might cheat by buying cheap or selling dear, this merely redistributes existing value.
 The problem is to explain how the capitalist class as a whole can extract surplus value while adhering to the laws of commodity exchange.
 The solution lies in finding a unique commodity whose use-value is itself a source of more value than it costs.
 This commodity is "labour power", the capacity to labour.
 For labour-power to be available as a commodity, two conditions must be met: the labourer must be a "free proprietor" of their labour-power, able to sell it for a definite period; and the labourer must be "free" in the double sense of not possessing the means of production, thus having no other commodity to sell and being compelled to sell their labour-power to survive.
 This "double freedom" is the result of a historical process of "primitive accumulation" which divorces the producers from the means of production.

 The value of labour-power is determined, like that of any other commodity, by the labour-time necessary for its reproduction.
 This includes the means of subsistence required to maintain the labourer in their normal state as a working individual and to reproduce the working class.
-Marx emphasizes that this value contains a "historical and moral element", varying according to the level of civilisation, the habits and expectations of the working class, and the outcomes of class struggle.
+Marx emphasises that this value contains a "historical and moral element", varying according to the level of civilisation, the habits and expectations of the working class, and the outcomes of class struggle.
 The capitalist purchases labour-power at its value, and then consumes its use-value in the labour process.
 The "secret of profit-making" is that the value created by the labourer in the production process is greater than the value of their own labour-power.